-SplitNN \citep{gupta_distributed_2018, vepakomma_split_2018, vepakomma_no_2018} is a distributed deep learning framework that enables multiple data holders and a central server to collaboratively train a DNN, without any of the data holders sharing their private data with other parties.
-Distributed methods such as SplitNN can provide substantial benefits in certain industries such as healthcare, where data holders (e.g. hospitals, clinics) are prohibited from sharing their data due to regulations such as HIPAA \citep{annas_hipaa_2003, mercuri_hipaa-potamus_2004}.
+SplitNN \citep{gupta_distributed_2018, vepakomma_split_2018} is a distributed deep learning framework that enables multiple data holders and a central server to collaboratively train a DNN, without any data sharing between the participants.
+Such distributed methods can provide substantial benefits in areas such as healthcare, where data holders (e.g. hospitals, clinics) are prohibited from sharing their data due to regulations such as HIPAA \citep{annas_hipaa_2003, mercuri_hipaa-potamus_2004}.

-The main idea behind SplitNN is to split and allot a DNN among multiple parties.
+SplitNN's main idea is to split and allot a DNN among multiple parties.
 Figure \ref{fig:splitnn_setups} displays potential setups of the SplitNN protocol.
 In its simplest setting (Figure \ref{fig:splitnn_client_data}), SplitNN involves a single data holder (client) and a server.
 The client computes the first few layers of the DNN, and forwards the output, along with the target label, to the server.
 The server then resumes the computation with the remaining layers.
-This concludes a forward pass through the network, and then the server initiates the corresponding backward pass by computing the loss value.
-The server completes a backward pass through its part of the network, and sends the gradient values of its first layer back to the client.
-Finally, the client completes the backward pass, concluding a complete forward-backward pass through the network.
+The server then initiates the corresponding backward pass by computing the loss value, and sends the gradient values of its first layer to the client.
+The client completes the backward pass, following the backpropagation from the received gradients.

-The above settings requires the client to share the training labels with the server.
+The above setting requires the client to share the training labels with the server.
 We can omit that requirement by further dividing the network into three parts, with the final part being computed at the client (Figure \ref{fig:splitnn_client_label}).
-The training process is same as the previous setting with the addition of one more communication step.
+The only difference is the addition of one more communication step.
 Since the loss value is computed at the client, the client does not need to share labels with the server.
-Alternatively, in another setting that does not require any data sharing, it can be the case that the server stores the training examples and the client stores the labels (Figure \ref{fig:splitnn_server_data}).
+Alternatively, in another setting that does not require any data sharing, the server can store the training examples and the client can store the labels (Figure \ref{fig:splitnn_server_data}).